CaseyLabs/kcUtils/utils/kcBlog/readme.md

 This project takes a directory of markdown files (`./input`), and generates a static website with HTML files (`./output`).

 The generated website includes a table of contents for each markdown file, as well as site breadcrumb navigation.

+## Config

+Set your site name by modifying the `kcSiteName` variable in:

+`./config/settings.env`

+Default value: "kcBlog"

 ## Demo